Tarrant mayor Wayman Newton charged with assault

 TARRANT, Ala.
 (WIAT) — Wayman Newton, the mayor of Tarrant, was charged with misdemeanor assault Wednesday.

-The circumstances surrounding why Newton was charged with assault have not been confirmed.
+The alleged assault occurred in November after he was elected mayor.
 When reached for comment, Newton said there had been a warrant taken out on him and that he had gotten it taken care of.

-Newton will be hosting a press conference at 10 a.m.
-Thursday at Tarrant City Hall to discuss the case.
+The 10 a.m. press conference will be streamed in the video player above.